-In the third quarter of 2015, we initiated FILLY, our Phase 2 multicenter, randomized, single-masked, sham-controlled clinical trial of intravitreal pegcetacoplan in patients with GA, at more than 40 clinical sites primarily located in the United States.
+In the third quarter of 2015, we initiated FILLY, our Phase 2 multicenter, randomized, single-masked, sham-controlled clinical trial of SYFOVRE in patients with GA.
 We enrolled 246 patients in the trial.
-Patients were randomized in a 2:2:1:1 manner to receive pegcetacoplan monthly, pegcetacoplan every other month, sham injection monthly or sham injection every other month.
+Patients were randomized in a 2:2:1:1 manner to receive pegcetacoplan monthly, pegcetacoplan EOM, sham injection monthly or sham injection EOM.
 Patients in the pegcetacoplan arms received a dose of 15 mg of pegcetacoplan injected intravitreally in a 0.1 cc volume, monthly or every other month for 12 months followed by six months of monitoring without treatment.
 In the sham-injection cohorts, patients received a simulated injection.
 Study eyes received up to 13 injections in the monthly arm, and up to seven injections in the every-other-month arm.
 Eyes were evaluated for GA at the end of months two, six, 12 and 18.

-We conducted this trial to assess the safety, tolerability, pharmacokinetics, or PK, and evidence of activity of multiple intravitreal injections of pegcetacoplan in patients with GA in at least one eye.
 The primary efficacy endpoint was change in the square root of GA lesion size from baseline to month 12 in each treatment arm when compared to sham in the modified intent to treat population, which included 84 patients receiving administration of pegcetacoplan every month, 78 patients receiving administration of pegcetacoplan every other month and 80 patients in the group receiving sham injections.
 The primary safety endpoint was the number and severity of local and systemic treatment emergent adverse events.
 The trial was monitored by a safety monitoring committee.

 We announced 12-month results of the Phase 2 trial in August 2017.
-After 12 months, patients treated monthly with pegcetacoplan showed a 29% reduction in the rate of GA lesion growth compared to sham, with a p-value of 0.008, and patients treated every other month showed a 20% reduction compared to sham, with a p-value of 0.067.
+After 12 months, patients treated monthly with pegcetacoplan showed a 29% reduction in the rate of GA lesion growth compared to sham (p-value=0.008), and patients treated EOM showed a 20% reduction compared to sham (p-value=0.067).
 The rate of GA lesion growth in the sham was consistent with the rate of lesion growth in patients with GA in third-party historical studies.

 After the 12-month treatment period, patients were monitored for a further six months without treatment.
 During the monitoring period, the GA lesions in the previously treated groups grew at a rate similar to sham but the treatment effect was maintained for the full 18 months.
-Patients who received monthly pegcetacoplan, and for whom images were available at 12 and 18 months showed a 12% reduction in the growth rate of lesions over the six-month monitoring period compared to sham, while patients who received every other month administration of pegcetacoplan showed a 9% reduction in the growth rate of lesions over the six-month monitoring period compared to sham.
+Patients who received monthly pegcetacoplan, and for whom images were available at 12 and 18 months showed a 12% reduction in the growth rate of lesions over the six-month monitoring period compared to sham, while patients who received EOM administration of pegcetacoplan showed a 9% reduction in the growth rate of lesions over the six-month monitoring period compared to sham.
 These differences are not considered to be statistically significant.
-In the modified intent to treat population over the full 18-month period, patients who received monthly pegcetacoplan showed a 20% reduction in the growth rate of lesions over the full 18-month period compared to sham, while patients who received every other month administration of pegcetacoplan showed a 16% reduction in the growth rate of lesions over the full 18-month period compared to sham.
+In the modified intent to treat population over the full 18-month period, patients who received EOM administration of pegcetacoplan showed a 20% reduction in the growth rate of lesions over the full 18-month period compared to sham, while patients who received EOM administration of pegcetacoplan showed a 16% reduction in the growth rate of lesions over the full 18-month period compared to sham.